 A Mighty Girl's top picks of books for children and teens on understanding and managing emotions to build their emotional intelligence.

-Fortunately, there are some great books out there to help parents and kids learn about their feelings — and how to express them appropriately.
-In this blog, we’re sharing some of our favorite books that help kids name, tame, and manage their emotions.
+Fortunately, there are some great books out there to help parents and kids learn about their feelings and how to express them appropriately.
+In this blog, we’re sharing our favorite books that help kids name, tame, and manage their emotions — including five age-sorted sections focused on emotions in general, sadness, anger, worry, and books for parents.
 These books for toddlers to teens are funny, poignant, and heartfelt, but most importantly, reassuring that no matter what you’re feeling, you can come out the other side.

 The first thing kids need to learn to do to have a healthy emotional life is name what they’re feeling!
 But as any adult can attest, emotions are complex and sometimes confusing, especially when several of them interact.
 And even once you’ve named an emotion, you still have to express it in an appropriate way so that you can get the support that you need.
 These books help kids, tweens, and teens learn how to articulate their emotions to the people they love.